-Nodes and paths are annotated with attributes including protocol stack (e.g., TCP over IPv4) and QoS level.
-Note that the attributes are not merely descriptive of the node or path, but form a tuple that define a unique node or path.
-In other words, the model superimposes multiple topologies over the actual physical nodes and paths, allowing the behavior of the network under different types of traffic to be characterized separately.
-Also note that some characteristics, such as capacity, may be most appropriately described without specifying either a protocol or QoS level.
+The attributes annotating a node or path are not merely descriptive, but form a tuple that define a unique node or path.
+In this way, the model allows superimposition of multiple topologies over the actual physical nodes and paths, allowing the behaviour of the network under different types of traffic to be characterized separately.
+Note that not all possible attributes need to be specified for every measurement, only those important to the measurement and those needed to define the path uniquely need to be specified.
+Some characteristics, such as capacity, may be most appropriately described without specifying either a protocol or QoS level.